 - Drink alcohol in moderation, or if you expect to over-imbibe, bring temperate friends to help you get back to camp safely.
 Waking up face down in the mud may make for a good story later, but it’s no fun while it’s happening.

-- The First Aid station has a misting tent and water buffaloes.
+- The First Aid station just up Brewer’s from Troll has a misting tent and water buffaloes.
 Use them when it’s hot.

 - Go to Moraine State Park for a swim.
 Swimming is not permitted in the lake at Pennsic, and is also no longer allowed at the old swimming holes (no matter what old-timers tell you), but Moraine has beautiful sandy beaches and is only a 5 minute drive east on Rt.
 422. There is no admission fee, just drive right in and enjoy.

-- Use the buses.
+- Ride the bus.
 At over 450 acres, Cooper’s Lake is huge, which can make getting around very tiring, especially in armor.
 Buses run during daylight and into the evenings, with routes that go from the lake to the battlefield, the parking lot, and archery range.
 Some of the buses are air conditioned.
-When using the buses, thank to the drivers!
+When using the buses, thank the drivers!
 They have a pretty boring job, and if they are running late, it’s probably because of road conditions or people blocking the way.
-Bus stops are marked on the map in the middle of the site booklet.
+Bus stops are marked on the map in the middle of the event guide, which is available on the Pennsic website. or an be purchased at Information Point in the circle near the bathhouse for $5.

 - Do not use an open flame inside your tent.
 This is very dangerous.
 Tents have burned down and people have died at camping events.
-Use a flashlight or electric lantern instead.
+Use a flashlight or battery powered lantern or candle instead.
 If your camp uses tiki torches or lanterns powered by candles or oil, situate them so they cannot set tents on fire if they are knocked over.

-- If you become overheated, two quick ways to cool down are to place a wet cloth around your neck, and to put your feet in a basin of cold water.
+- If you become overheated, two quick ways to cool down are to place a wet cloth around your neck and put your feet in a basin of cold water.
 Save the water you drain from your cooler when replacing the ice for this purpose.
 It may sound terrible, but it’s amazing on a hot day.
 You can also get ice cream at the food court or the Coopers’ store.
 That said, if you feel disoriented, or you stop sweating, get to First Aid immediately, as you may have heat exhaustion.
 It can turn into heat stroke, which can be fatal.
+First Aid is located on Brewer just up the road from Troll.
+Some people buy battery operated fans for their tents; you can also get a spray bottle for water with a small fan attached if you overheat easily.

-Bring and use bug spray and check yourself and your kids regularly for ticks.
-This is a very bad year for ticks and Lyme disease is a major concern.
+Bring and use bug spray with Deet and check yourself and your kids regularly for ticks.
+This is another very bad year for ticks and Lyme disease is a major concern.

 - Check the side effects of your medications before Pennsic.
 Some cause photo sensitivity that can result in sun poisoning.